-Sanger Read vs Reference — Verify a Clone Against a Template
+Sanger Read vs Reference — Clone Verification

 Align a Sanger read to a reference and get a pass / needs-review verification report.